qiansunn/dpu-update/README.md

 3) Reboot the BMC: This will update the FRU information on the BMC accordingly.

 ## Precondition (Controller Host)
-1. Avaiable connection to DPU BMC
+1. Available connection to DPU BMC
 2. Python3 is needed, with requests module installed
+3. curl, strings, grep, ssh-keyscan need to be installed.

 ## Precondition (Target DPU BMC)